top of page

 Saskatchewan Health Research Foundation (SHRF) is proud to announce new recipients of the 2025-26 Mobilize Truth & Action grant.
 This funding supports Indigenous and community-driven projects that advance reconciliation, strengthen relationships, and create meaningful action through knowledge sharing.

-So far this year, SHRF has invested a total of $40,000 across four projects, each receiving $10,000 to mobilize knowledge in ways that strengthen health, community, and cultural well-being.
+SHRF invested in 6 projects for 2025-26, each receiving $10,000 to mobilize knowledge in ways that strengthen health, community, and cultural well-being.

 About the Mobilize Truth & Action Grant